sfish92/Configuring-ELK-Stack-server/README.md

 Only the Jump Box Provisioner can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - My Local IP Address via an SSH connection.

+Machines within the network can only be accessed by Jump-Box-Provisioner.
+- Jump-Box-Provisioner IP address: 20.211.93.7

+A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|